-The course is only open to students that are enrolled in the LDE Minor Frugal Innovation for Sustainable Global Development.
+The course is open for all students that are enrolled in the LDE Minor Frugal Innovation for Sustainable Global Development.

-The course first introduces characteristics and motivations of different types of individual entrepreneurs.
+The module first introduces characteristics and motivations of different types of individual entrepreneurs.
 The second part identifies the external environment for entrepreneurs who want to become or are engaged in frugal innovation.
-It examines what types of value chains they are involved in, what are the requirements of serving distinct market segments like the Bottom of the Pyramid and the new middle classes, the role of the institutional and regulatory environment, and the importance of and challenges of compliance with quality and sustainability standards.
+We examine what types of value chains they are involved in, what are the requirements of serving distinct market segments like the Bottom of the Pyramid and the new middle classes, the role of the institutional and regulatory environment, and the importance of and challenges of compliance with quality and sustainability standards.

 Objective: To introduce the characteristics and motivations of entrepreneurs, the contexts within which they operate, and different business models for frugal innovation.

 Outcomes: After this module students are able to:

 1. Reproduce and interpret knowledge about frugal innovation from an entrepreneurship perspective;

 2. Apply this perspective critically to case studies from different parts of the world;

 3. Analyse and interpret the potential of frugal innovation in the pursuit of the SDGs from an entrepreneurship perspective;